Skip to content

 Certification

-The first time a taxpayer claims a disability deduction or credit, he/she must obtain a certificate from a doctor or a nurse practitioner or from an optometrist, an audiologist, an occupational therapist, a physiotherapist, a speech therapist or a psychologist for disabilities related to their areas of competence.
+The first time a taxpayer claims a disability deduction or credit, they must obtain a certificate from a doctor or a nurse practitioner or from an optometrist, an audiologist, an occupational therapist, a physiotherapist, a speech therapist or a psychologist for disabilities related to their areas of competence.

 Disability Tax Credit

 Persons suffering from a disability may benefit from a non-refundable tax credit.
-At the federal level,11 a supplement is added for children under 18 years of age.
+At the federal level,10 a supplement is added for children under 18 years of age.
 The supplement is reduced by the amount by which child care and attendant expenses claimed as a deduction or a medical expense credit for the child exceed the prescribed maximum.

 Details about the amounts applicable are included in your province’s Individuals Taxation tables.